Get Training in Mediation

 In our 36-hour Certificate Programs of Training in Mediation, you’ll develop facilitation and conflict-resolution skills through role plays, demonstrations, discussions, and other participatory exercises.
 These trainings, held over a two-week period at our Brookline Village location, also provide professional development that qualifies for Educator PDP, NASW, and LMHC credits.

-To meet professional standards, mediators usually need to complete a supervised mediation experience (in addition to initial training).
-MetroMediation offers exceptional supervised opportunities, far exceeding the standard, to new mediators or mediators who want to deepen and improve their practice.
-In our Supervised Mediation program, participants observe an experienced mediator in action, co-mediate with program faculty and with fellow participants, are observed and receive critical feedback, and observe and respond to faculty and fellow participants’ mediations, all of which offers a tremendous skill-building opportunity.Learn more and apply
+To meet professional standards, mediators usually need to complete a supervised mediation experience (in addition to mediation training).
+MetroMediation offers exceptional supervised and mentored opportunities, far exceeding the standard, to new mediators or mediators who want to deepen and improve their practice.
+In our Supervised /Mentored Mediation program, participants observe an experienced mediator in action, co-mediate with program faculty and with fellow participants, are observed and receive critical feedback, and observe and respond to faculty and fellow participants’ mediations, all of which offers a tremendous skill-building opportunity.Learn more and apply

 MetroMediation Training Faculty